-- define retention limits in light of the insurer's risk appetite and its risk tolerance levels set out in the reinsurance strategy; - define the conditions for using alternative risk transfer mechanisms, including their intended use, their anticipated impact on profitability, solvency and capital requirements as well as the specific controls to which they should be subjected; - provide for the possible use of intermediaries, such as reinsurance brokers.
-For example, the policy could discuss the criteria for selecting intermediaries, such as experience and expertise, the tasks to be handled by intermediaries and the important contractual terms, such as the duration of intermediary contracts; - determine the reinsurer selection process, including selection criteria.
-The process should generally consider diversification of reinsurance sources as well as the financial position of the reinsurers; - provide for reliance on unregistered reinsurance.
+- define retention limits in light of the insurer's risk appetite and its risk tolerance levels set out in the reinsurance strategy; - define the conditions for using alternative risk transfer mechanisms, including their intended use, their anticipated impact on profitability, solvency and capital requirements as well as the specific controls to which they should be subjected; - provide foraddress the possible use of intermediaries, such as reinsurance brokers.
+For example, tThethe policy could for example discuss the criteria for selecting intermediaries, such as experience and expertise, the tasks to be handled by intermediaries and the important contractual terms, such as the duration of intermediary contracts; - determine the reinsurer selection process, including selection criteria.
+The process should generally consider diversification of reinsurance sources as well as the financial position of the reinsurers; - provide foraddress reliance on unregistered reinsurance 14. reinsurers.
 In general, the policy should discuss the choice of guarantee instruments.
-12 It should also: - discuss the risks and costs of these instruments as well as the optimum conditions for their use; - specify limits and risk management practices and procedures pertaining to collateral; - ensure that periodic reports are prepared setting out the market value of the assets subject to each guarantee instrument;
+15 It should also: - discuss the risks, including trust deeds, letters of credit and costs of these instruments reinsurer deposits, as well as the optimum conditions for risks related to such instruments, such as their use; - specify limits and counterparty risk management practices and procedures pertaining to collateral; - ensure that periodic reports are prepared setting out the market value of the assets subject to each guarantee instrument;